aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/containers/README.md

 If you don't already have a GitHub account, you will need to create one.
 Instructions on creating an account are [here](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github).

 You will need a GitHub personal access token with permission to read public repositories.
 If you don't already have one, instructions to create this are [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+This procedure was tested successfully using a fine-grained access token.
 Be sure to keep your token in a safe place.

 Additonal AWS documentation on creating and managing GitHub access in CodeBuild is available [here](https://docs.aws.amazon.com/codebuild/latest/userguide/access-tokens.html).